Ron Baxter and Abe Lemmons- A duo that changed The History of Longhorn Basketball.

 Abe was not one to pass out compliments easily.
 The player had to earn his praise.
 Abe says about Ron “ From the standpoint of basketball instinct ,and the ability to do so many things so well, he’s as good a freshman as I’ve ever had”.

-“ Ron says about Lemmons match up zone defense.
-His (Lemmons) defenses are extremely complex, but they’re effective.
+“ Ron says about Lemons match up zone defense.
+His (Lemons) defenses are extremely complex, but they’re effective.
 A couple of teams ….had no idea of how to attack our defense, they didn’t even know what defense we were running.”

-Ron Baxter ends his career as SWC player of the year and as the all-time school leader in scoring and rebounding.
+Ron Baxter ends his career as SWC player of the year and he sets 7 school records his senior season including all-time leading scorer and rebounder.

 After two years at Tyler Junior College, Blacklock signed with Texas.
 He joined the Longhorns one year after Sam Bradley became the first black player for the Longhorn basketball team.
 Bradley averaged 6.5 points per game during the 1969-70 season, but Blacklock quickly took on the starring role averaging 16.6 points per game.
 He was the team’s MVP for the 1970-71 season, and Coach Black named him captain of the 1972 team.
 The 19 wins in 1972 was the most for a Longhorn basketball team in 24 years.
 The 1972 team also shared the SWC championship for the first time in seven years.